MaeveHughes/Yay-for-Yoga2/README.md

   - The header and footer design was assisted with tutorial notes and the love running project.

   ### Home Page
-  - The images on the home page were taken from pexels.com, using W3Schools to help to style the images.
+  - The images on the home page were taken from various websites listed above, using W3Schools to help to style the images.
   - The quote was taken from goodreads.com.
   - The about us was created by the developer.
   - The opening hours was created by the developer with the assitance from W3Schools for the design.